waggle-sensor/summer2021/Liu/daily_blog.md

  - Have a meeting with Raj to discuss the update and next steps
    - Observations:
      - In ResNet18, cutting residual links of higer-layers causes little performance degradation (from 95.5% to 95.04%)
      - In ResNet50, cutting residual links of higer-layers causes high performance degradation (from 95.88% to 35.45%)

+### Tuesday June 8, 2021
+#### Work Done:
+ - Have a meeting with Nicola and Sean to discuss the Anytime DNN progress
+   - Motivations for anytime DNN:
+     - efficiency of DNN's deployment
+     - flexible of multi-tenant DNNs' execution
+   - State-of-the-art Anytime DNN works
+     - early exit-based model
+     - ensemble based model
+     - nested network
+   - Experiments on removing residual links in ResNet model
+   - Next steps:
+     - try methods in spatial adptive, interest of range of images
+     - adjust resolution of images